City of Tshwane Metropolitan Municipality

 Tshwane sign, with the former logo depicting the Union Buildings in Pretoria, with slogan "We are the same" (photo 2005).

 The City of Tshwane Metropolitan Municipality (Stad Tshwane Metropolitaanse Munisipaliteit; Mmasepala wa Toropokgolo ya Tshwane; Mmasepala wa Toropokgolo ya Tshwane), also known as the City of Tshwane (/tswɑːnɪ/), is the metropolitan municipality that forms the local government of northern Gauteng in South Africa.
 The metropolitan area is centred on the city of Pretoria with surrounding towns and localities included in the local government area.

 History

 The City of Tshwane Metropolitan Municipality was established on 5 December 2000, comprising 13 former city and town councils and managed under an executive mayoral system.

 The Metsweding District Municipality was incorporated into the municipality with effect from 18 May 2011 (the date of the 2011 municipal elections).

 Geography

 The City of Tshwane Metropolitan Municipality's land area increased from 2198 km2 in 2010 to 6368 km2 after the incorporation of Metsweding.
+Since 3 August 2016 (the date of the 2016 municipal elections), the City of Tshwane has been the second largest metropolitan municipality by land area after Mangaung Metropolitan Municipality.

 The Tswaing crater is in the northwest of Soshanguve.